polkadot-fellows/RFCs/text/0000-remove-unnecessary-allocator-usage.md

     (param $sig i32) (param $msg i32) (param $out i32) (return i64))
 ```

 The behaviour of these functions is identical to their version 2 equivalents.
 The new versions of these functions accept an `out` parameter containing the memory location where the host writes the signature.
+The signatures are always of a size known at compilation time.
 On success, these functions return `0`.
 On failure, these functions return a non-zero value and do not write anything to `out`.
 The non-zero value written on failure is the same as in version 2 of these functions: <https://spec.polkadot.network/chap-host-api#defn-ecdsa-verify-error>.

 ```wat
 (func $ext_offchain_http_request_start_version_2